Use Advanced search for multiple words and phrases

 • Acceptable biodiesel: yellow like virgin sunflower oil or straw, but will get orangey undertone in reflected tungsten light;

-• Deeper color biodiesel has a lot of glycerine in it in the form of various glycerids.
+• Deeper color biodiesel has a lot of glycerine in it in the form of various glycerides.
 Not good for standard engines.
 Remedy: If the diesel is too dark and you are sure that you used the correct quantitie(s) of catalyst(s), add a pinch more alcohol -- you could be losing it due to evaporation."

-The USDA's Agricultural Research Service has adapted a sophisticated tool known as Near Infrared spectroscopy, or NIR, for testing the quality of biodiesel.The standard method is the gas chromatograph, a complex piece of equipment that needs technical expertise, takes time, and requires special chemicals.
-NIR can also be used for determining fatty acid composition in vegetable oils and oil content in seeds, and needs no special training.
-It uses light rather than chemicals to perform the analysis, and can measure the conversion of vegetable oil to biodiesel in less than a minute.
+The USDA's Agricultural Research Service has adapted a sophisticated tool known as Near Infrared spectroscopy, or NIR, for testing the quality of biodiesel.
+The standard method is the gas chromatograph (GC), an expensive and complex piece of equipment that needs technical expertise, takes time, and requires special chemicals.
+NIR needs no special training; it uses light rather than chemicals to perform the analysis, and can measure the conversion of vegetable oil to biodiesel in less than a minute.
+Still not cheap, but more affordable than a GC,

 Standards for biodiesel